cdale77/active_job_status/README.md

 You can also search for batches:
     ActiveJobStatus::JobBatch.find(batch_id: my_key)

-This method will return nil no associated job ids can be found, otherwise it will return an ActiveJobStatus::JobBatch object.
+This method will return nil if no associated job ids can be found, otherwise it will return an ActiveJobStatus::JobBatch object.

 ## Contributing